 Security personnel are responsible for reporting any safety or security discrepancies found on college property.
 Depending on the nature of the incident, local authorities are notified.
 All students and employees are encouraged to report any safety or security problems that may arise.
 Incident reports are to be filed with the Vice President of Finance and Operations.
+PCC also utilizes the LiveSafe app, which provides security information and services from any location.

 Security officers are equipped with mobile phones allowing direct communication with the Pratt Police Department if the need should arise for local police intervention.
-In the event of a major crime, notify the local police by calling 911 Campus security numbers are posted throughout campus.
+In the event of a major crime, notify the local police by calling 911.
+Campus security numbers are posted throughout campus.
 In the event a perpetrator of a violent crime is subject to discipline by the college, the victim of the crime shall, at the discretion of the President of PCC and the Vice President of Finance and Operations, be permitted to obtain the results of that disciplinary proceeding.